 - Hike through lava tunnels to the top of Diamond Head Crater for stunning coastal views

-- Spend time with playing with the local children of Oahu
+- Spend time playing with the local children of Oahu

 - Zipline through lush jungle